 10. How long do we process your data?

 We process your data for as long as our processing purposes, the legal retention periods and our legitimate interests in documentation and keeping evidence require it or storage is a technical requirement.
 You will find further information on the respective storage and processing periods for the individual data categories in Section 4, and for cookies in Section 13.
 If there are no contrary legal or contractual obligations, we will delete or anonymize your data once the storage or processing period has expired as part of our usual processes.
-If you used our CYBERCRIME COMPLAINT™ service to file a criminal complaint with the competent criminal authorities, we will delete your data 18 months after we transmitted your complaint to the competent criminal authority.
+If you used our CYBERCRIME VSR™ service to file a criminal complaint with the competent criminal authorities, we will delete your data 18 months after we transmitted your complaint to the competent criminal authority.
 This also includes the copy of your criminal complaint we filed for you that we send to you.

-If a bank account number we receive is urgently suspected to be used for fraudulent behavior, we will automatically delete it from the CYBERCRIME WATCHLIST™ Database once three months have passed without a match.
+If a bank account number we receive is urgently suspected to be used for fraudulent behavior, we will automatically delete it from the CYBERCRIME WATCHLIST™ Database once twelve months have passed without a match.

 11. How do we protect your data?

 We collect and process personal data that concern you but also other individuals (“third parties”).
 We use a number of technical and organizational data security measures designed to protect the confidentiality, integrity and availability of such data (which may include encryption and pseudonymization of data, logging, access restrictions, keeping backup copies, giving instructions to our employees, entering confidentiality agreements, and monitoring).